KibakoDev/KibakoOnlineShooter/README.md

 - A system capable of running Unreal Engine 5 games (DirectX 11/12).

 ## Installation
-1. Download the latest compiled build from the [Releases](./releases) section.
+1. Download the latest compiled build from the releases section.
 2. Extract the files and run the executable to play.

 ---